rockumk/AHS_Music_Tech/README.md

 # AHS Music Tech Repository

-A collection of effects and scripts created for my students.
-They are not useful to the general public, but versions for public use will likely be released in the future.
+A collection of effects and scripts primarily created for my students.
+Versions for public use will likely be released in the future.

 SCRIPTS